mascaldotfr/CoRT/warstatus/stats/README.md

 	     }
 	   },
 	   gems: {
+         stolen: {
-	   	stolen: "Timestamp of the last gem steal",
+           last: "Timestamp of the last gem steal",
-		count: "Number of gems stolen",
+		   count: "Number of gems stolen"
+         },
          lost: "Number of lost gems"
        },
        wishes: {
          last: "Timestamp of the last dragon wish",